-Over 25% of adult Americans consider themselves as superstitious.
+Over 25% of adult Americans consider themselves superstitious.
 Moreover, a whopping 70% of students in the U.S. rely on good luck charms to perform better academically.
 The interesting thing about these unreasonable beliefs is that even after knowing these are false and irrational, we still believe in them.
 But why?
-Do these beliefs fulfil a crucial psychological function?
+Do these beliefs fulfill a crucial psychological function?

 Why do we believe in ghosts and monsters?
 Superstitions arise from the same trait that makes us believe in the supernatural.
 Whenever our mind is unable to find any logical explanation, it starts filling in the blanks by making things up.
-According to a research conducted in 2010, these illogical beliefs can often work as our confidence and performance improves when we believe in good luck charms.
+According to research conducted in 2010, these illogical beliefs can often work as our confidence and performance improves when we believe in good luck charms.

 Psychologists have studied the function of such beliefs and discovered that these stem from the presumption that there is a strong connection between non-related, co-occurring events.
 But these are not just an expression of our unsound cognition.
 They can often provide a number of benefits.